johnnyqbui/Project-Feedreader/README.md

 * there is at least one entry in the feed container

 * when new feed loads, the contents inside feed container changes

+### Jasmine testing results:

+* The results of the tests are displayed at the bottom of the page.